Unipisa/SWHAP-TEMPLATE/.swhap/workbench_initial_template_README.md

 Folder [metadata](./metadata) holds various files with meta information used throughout the process.

+- Folder [additional materials](./additional_materials) is for materials originated during the recovery process to document it or to shed new light on the recovered software project.

 Folder [.swhap](./.swhap) holds the templates of the README files of the various repositories created in the process.

 Please look at the [SWHAPPE repository](https://github.com/Unipisa/SWHAPPE/README.md) and to the [guidelines](https://github.com/SoftwareHeritage/swhapguide/blob/master/SWHAP%40Pisa.pdf)  for more details.